Simbyote/Simbyote/README.md

 ### Circuit Analyzer
 I am currently developing a circuit analyzer—a simulation program aimed at boosting my coding organization skills, exploring various data structures and algorithms, and deepening my understanding of circuits and their components.
-This project emphasizes my knowledge in calculus and algebra.
+This project emphasizes my knowledge in mathematics and problem solving

 [GitHub Repository](https://github.com/Simbyote/Circuit-Analyzer-Project)